sjbavier/Reference/linux-filesystems.md

 # instead they use swapon
 ```

+---

 ## Fixing filesystems

 **note:** filesystems should be unmounted while checking
+running the inappropriate checker for filesystem type will lead to corruption!

 using **fsck** to check filesystems